 9. Pro Source Ultra Durable Boat Carrier

-A great deal and the perfect option for carrying lightweight boats across mellow terrain – what more could you want from a cart?
+A great deal and the perfect option for carrying lightweight boats across mellow terrain – what more could you want from a kayak cart?
 Rubber padding protects your boat from wear and tear, but more importantly?
 Simple assembly.
-Hello, user-friendly.
-Though this cart is very budget-friendly, note that the inflatable tires and simple construction will not offer as much durability over long distances and rugged surfaces.
+The Pro Source is a very user-friendly option.
+Its tool free assembly takes just five minutes, so you can get in and out of the water faster.
+Though this cart is very budget-friendly, note that the inflatable tires and simple construction will not offer as much durability over long distances and rugged surfaces as other options may.
+However, the inflatable tires have bike pump compatibility, so it is easy to inflate the tires whenever needed.

 10. Seattle Sports Scupper Swift